-Minda Zetlin is a business technology writer and speaker, co-author of The Geek Gap, and president of the American Society of Journalists and Authors.
+Minda Zetlin is a business technology writer and speaker, co-author of The Geek Gap, and former president of the American Society of Journalists and Authors.
 Like this post?
-Sign up here for my once-a-week email and you'll never miss my columns.
+Sign up here for a once-a-week email and you'll never miss her columns.

 The opinions expressed here by Inc.com columnists are their own, not those of Inc.com.